UK Prime Minister Rishi Sunak was just fact-checked by his own government - KESQ

 He said that “any costings derived from other sources or produced by other organisations should not be presented as having been produced by the Civil Service,” adding that he had “reminded Ministers and advisers that this should be the case.”

-Sunak narrowly won the debate Tuesday, according to an opinion poll.
-A YouGov snap poll of 1,657 viewers showed 51% thought he performed better, compared to 49% for Starmer.
+Opinion polls, meanwhile, are divided about who won the debate Tuesday.
+A YouGov snap poll of 1,657 viewers, showed 51% thought Sunak performed better, compared to 49% for Starmer.

+But in a poll of 1,153 viewers by market research firm Savanta, 44% gave the debate to Starmer, while 39% voted for Sunak and 17% were undecided.

 Opinion polls suggest the Conservatives are set to be booted from office, with Labour on course to win a UK election for the first time since 2005.